Bias reduction in g-computation for covariate adjustment in randomized clinical trials: Additional Information on Simulations

 \FloatBarrier

-\subsection{Simulation experiment II}
+\subsection{Simulation Experiment II}

 We conduct a simulation experiment to evaluate the finite-sample performance of the proposed estimators with stratified working models (Appendix~\ref{append:wm-strat-br}) adjusting for baseline covariates of moderately high dimensions.
-We consider a hypothetical trial (1:1 randomization) of $n=200$, $\mu_1 = 10\%$, and $\mu_2 = 25\%$.
+We consider a hypothetical trial (1:1 ratio) of $n=500$, $\mu_1 = 10\%$, $\mu_2 = 18.8\%$, and the estimand is $\mu_2-\mu_1$.
 The details of the data generating process are provided in Appendix~\ref{append:sim-dgp}, and that for nuisance parameter estimation are provided in Appendix~\ref{append:sim-est}.
-A stratified working model (logistic regression) is applied, that is, a separate logistic regression is fitted to each arm and each model adjusts for ten to twenty-five baseline covariates.
-The small-sample bias adjusted variance estimators are used for interval estimation.
+A stratified working model (logistic regression) is applied, that is, a separate logistic regression is fitted to each arm and each model adjusts for up to $35$ baseline covariates.
+We compare \textbf{GC-MLE(C1)} ($\hmu_a^1$), \textbf{gOB-FC(C0)} ($\tmu_a^0$) and \textbf{gOB-FC(C1)} ($\tmu_a^1$), proposed in \eqref{eq:gob-mle-bc} and \eqref{eq:gob-fc-bc}, with \textbf{GC-MLE} ($\hmu_a$).
+Note: under stratified working models, \textbf{gOB-MLE(C1)} and \textbf{gOB-FC(C1)} are already free of $O(n^{-1})$ bias (Theorem~\ref{thm:gob-mle}~\&~\ref{thm:gob-fc}).

-The simulation results summarized in Figure~\ref{sfig:bc_gob} demonstrate the superior performance of \textbf{gOB-FC(C1)} in reducing the bias while preserving the coverage probability.
-When adjusting for ten baseline covariates in each model, the biases of the MLE-based estimators are slightly smaller than those of FC-based ones.
-However with increased number of adjusted covariates, the two FC-based ones significantly outperform.
-Next, we observe that \textbf{GC-MLE(C1)} has little improvement over \textbf{GC-MLE}.
-The failure of bias reduction is due to that when adjusting for so many covariates, some $\abs{\hbbeta_r}$'s tend to be unreasonably large, significantly deviating from their true values.
+Figure~\ref{fig:bc_strat} presents simulation results for the four estimators---relative bias, RMSE, interval coverage, and interval width.
+Their performance is largely indistinguishable when the number of covariates is fewer than 25.
+With further increased covariates, the two FC-based estimators outperform the two MLE-based estimators, yielding lower bias and RMSE.
+The under-performance of the MLE-based estimators likely reflects data separation: when adjusting for many covariates, some $\abs{\hbbeta_r}$ values become unreasonably large, deviating substantially from their true values.
+Moreover, the proposed small-sample adjustment substantially improves interval coverage.
+In particular, for the two FC-based debiased estimators, coverage remains at or above the nominal level even with 35 adjusted covariates.
+These estimators deliver the most precise intervals while preserving nominal-or-better coverage.

 \FloatBarrier